lraycheva/core/docs/glue42-enterprise/enterprise/enterprise.md

 ## Overview

 The [Main application](../../developers/core-concepts/web-platform/overview/index.html) and all [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps can run in [**Glue42 Enterprise**](https://glue42.com/enterprise/) without any code modification.
 The Main app will automatically detect that it is running in [**Glue42 Enterprise**](https://glue42.com/enterprise/) and won't initialize any of its [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) logic - it will default to being a normal [**Glue42 Enterprise**](https://glue42.com/enterprise/) client application.
-The Web Client apps will also auto detect the environment and will initialize the [`@glue42/desktop`](https://www.npmjs.com/package/@glue42/desktop) library (instead of [Glue42 Web](https://www.npmjs.com/package/@glue42/web)) with all necessary features enabled and set to the highest possible level (e.g., the Aplication Management API will be initialized in `"full"` mode) to ensure correct app functionality.
+The Web Client apps will also auto detect the environment and will initialize the [`@glue42/desktop`](https://www.npmjs.com/package/@glue42/desktop) library instead of [Glue42 Web](https://www.npmjs.com/package/@glue42/web), with all necessary features enabled and set to the highest possible level (e.g., the Aplication Management API will be initialized in `"full"` mode) to ensure correct app functionality.
 This gives you the option to easily experiment with your apps running in a functionally richer environment with more integration options.

+*For more information, see the [Glue42 Enterprise product page](https://glue42.com/enterprise/) and the official [Glue42 Enterprise documentation](https://docs.glue42.com/).*

 ## How To

 1. Install [**Glue42 Enterprise**](https://glue42.com/enterprise/) version 3.9 or newer.
 Download the trial version of [**Glue42 Enterprise**](https://glue42.com/enterprise/) from [here](https://glue42.com/free-trial/).